ChrisDeFreitas/cdef/README.md

   # Notes
-  - page scripts DOM not accessible from background scripts

   - background scripts can not access page script DOM
+  - page scripts can not access background script DOM

-  - messaging between background and page scripts to exchange data -- see browser.runtime.onMessage.addListener
+  - two way messaging with background and page scripts
+  -- see browser.runtime.onMessage.addListener
   -- see browser.runtime.sendMessage

+  - create an object to manage the messaging
+  -- will also handle state

+  code:
+var mq = class{

+  init:function(options){}

+  store:function(options = {
+    from:'',
+    to:'',
+    type:'',

+    data:'',

+    _handler:'mq = default',
+    _handled:'timestamp',
+  }){

+  }
+}
+  end